kristine-lee/github-members-directory/README.md

 This project utilizes server-side pagination as it is more memory efficient.

+UI:
+Card: If no name is available, it displays the user's username instead.
+If no email is available, it'll tell you. creating separate styled components encapsulates styling logic for each part of a component. styles are scoped to the specific DOM element.
+If there are styles that are shared (like font maybe) then use mixins using 'css' from styled components

 Future improvements:
 - Containerization
 - Set up a CI/CD pipeline